A Pneumothorax or Collapsed Lung is a collection of free air in the chest outside the lung that causes the lung to collapse.

 Needle aspiration: During aspiration, a doctor uses a syringe to remove some of the air in the pleural space.
 A doctor also should follow needle aspiration with percutaneous chest tube drainage.

 Chest tube drainage: If patient have a larger pneumothorax, put a hollow tube in patient’s chest to reduce the air in the pleural space.
-As the air pressure decreases, the lung re-expands and patient feels comfort.
+As the air pressure decreases, the lung re-expands, and patient feels comfort.
 Doctor may leave this tube in place for a couple of days or longer if needed.

 Chemical pleurodesis: To prevent the lung from collapsing again, a doctor may perform pleurodesis (makes an incision and inserts a tube.
 Then use doxycycline or talc to attach the lung to the chest cavity, eliminating extra space in the chest cavity).